 It can be a little hard to control a grass-eater but keeping them away from contaminated grass is an important step to keeping him safe.
 Public parks are the one place you should not let your dog eat grass since it is always treated.

-Training is the most effective ways to curb behavioral problems in dogs.
+training is the most effective way to curb behavioral problems in dogs.
 This involves counter-conditioning, where you offer a treat every time he is about to start eating grass.
 His attention will be shifted to you and you can teach him to stop.

 Teaching certain commands to your dog is also important in controlling this behavior.
 Your dog will learn these commands within a few weeks and you will be able to tell him what he can do or not.
 However, this will require patience and consistency in order for your dog to grab these lessons.

 Training puppies and new dogs is not always an easy task, but you can do it!
 These tips will assist you in training your dog;

 Consistency; to be able to train your dog successfully, you will have to be patient with your puppy.
 He is going to eventually learn but whenever he gets it right, praise him and offer him a treat.

 This way, he will always be enthusiastic to obey his master and also adapt to the things that make you happy, and those that annoy you.

 Motivation; you can motivate your puppy before starting the training through plating with him.
 Stimulating him both physically and mentally will prepare him for learning!

 Make him earn it; your dog definitely looks forward to some treats at the end of the day, but don’t offer anything for free.
 Make him learn what you want him to until he gets it all right and then you can treat him.